voxmedia/revenue-hiring/README.md

 * **Hosting/Processing/Ops:** Heroku, GCP, Resque, Redis, AWS Lambda, Google Cloud Run, Kubernetes, GitHub Actions, Terraform (data)
 * **Other:** Amazon Elastic Video transcoder, Google Ad Manager

-# :memo: How to prepare for your interview:
+# :memo: How to prepare for your interview

 Hello, and thank you for your interest in Vox Media Engineering!